 Big Oil has proven to be unable to seize upon projects in the United States that meaningfully move the needle.
 Their U.S. operations are flailing, and massive underperformance in other parts of the world are bringing down overall results.

 By comparison, smaller, more nimble domestic competitors are firing on all cylinders.
 For example, Hess Corp. grew its adjusted fourth-quarter upstream earnings by $5 million.
-Hess is strongly increasing production in the Bakken, one of its biggest areas of production, which will drive further production growth in the years ahead.
-The company expects 15% production growth in 2014, and 5%-8% compound average annual production growth through 2017.
+Hess is strongly increasing production in the Bakken, one of its most prominent areas of production, which will drive further production growth in the years ahead.
+The company expects a 15% production growth in 2014, and 5%-8% compound average annual production growth through 2017.
 Moreover, Hess recently upped its peak production guidance from the Bakken play, to 150,000 barrels of oil equivalents per day in 2018 versus prior guidance of 120,000 barrels per day in 2016.

 You’d think members of Big Oil such as ExxonMobil, Chevron, and Royal Dutch Shell would be the first ones to feast upon booming oil and gas production in the United States.
 With their massive size and scale, Big Oil should have the financial wherewithal to pounce on the most promising developments in the U.S. And yet, profit and production growth mostly eludes the largest energy companies in the world, and they’re quickly losing ground to smaller industry players.
 As a result, pay particular attention to U.S. production when Big Oil updates investors in the months ahead.